adelet8/test_repo_AT/README.md

 This layered approach ensures:

-# Traceability – every data point can be connected from component to environment.
+# Traceability: Every data point can be connected from component to environment.

-# Scalability – models can expand to include additional sensors or performance metrics.
+# Scalability:  Models can expand to include additional sensors or performance metrics.

-# Validation – system response can be tested against synthetic or real-world anomalies.
+# Validation:   System response can be tested against synthetic or real-world anomalies.

-In short, the dataset architecture is both practical and extensible — allowing engineers to evaluate, tune, and trust the SPC system before it’s deployed in live data center environments.
+# In short, the dataset architecture is both practical and extensible — allowing engineers to evaluate, tune, and trust the SPC system before it’s deployed in live data center environments.